aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.drawing.activexcontrols/activexcontrol/imemode/_index.md

 ---
 title: IMEMode
 second_title: Aspose.Cells for .NET API Reference
-description: Gets and sets the default run-time mode of the Input Method Editor for the control as it receives focus.
+description: Gets and sets the default runtime mode of the Input Method Editor for the control as it receives focus.
 type: docs
-weight: 30
 url: /net/aspose.cells.drawing.activexcontrols/activexcontrol/imemode/
 ---
 ## ActiveXControl.IMEMode property